NeurIPS-Creative-AI/2024/README.md

 __Presentation Time and Location:__

-You will be able to find your session schedule on the NeurIPS website when you log in using the same email address used for the submission.
+You will be able to find your session schedule on the NeurIPS website (https://neurips.cc/virtual/2024/calendar) when you log in using the same email address used for the submission.
+Please let us know if there is any issue.

 It is advised to arrive earlier on the same day of your presentation if your setup is complex.
+You could, for example, come into the room 30 - 60 minutes prior.

 __Booth presentation:__

 Each accepted work will be assigned to a booth with a 6’ draped table, 2 chairs, 500 watt power, 1 monitor (the dimensions for the 32" monitors in the Creative AI session room are 1920x1080), and a bulletin board for a landscape poster.

 If you need additional equipment it is your responsibility to bring it, or locally arrange them.
 FYI you can order a monitor or other equipment through the venue by emailing wbuttimore@proshow.com or pfalk@proshow.com .
+We provide power extension cord, however we only have a limited number of HDMI cables, so it is adviced to bring your own.

 __Video presentation:__